 This article explains the Gibbs Reflective Cycle by Graham Gibbs in a practical way.
 After reading it, you understand the core of this management and self-reflection tool.
-In this article you can also download a free editable Gibbs Reflective Cycle template.
+In this article you can also download an editable Gibbs Reflective Cycle template.

 What is the Gibbs Reflective Cycle?

 In 1988, the American sociologist and psychologist Graham Gibbs published his Reflective Cycle model in his book ‘Learning by Doing‘.
 Gibbs Reflective Cycle encourages people to think systematically about the experiences they had during a specific situation, event or activity.
 Using a circle, reflection on those experiences can be structured in phases.
 This often makes people think about an experience, activity or event in more detail, making them aware of their own actions and better able to adjust and change their behaviour.
 By looking at both negative and positive impacts of the event, people can learn from it.